 • Difficulties in coping with physical illness, disability or pain

-• Adjustment to traumatic recent or childhood experiences
+• Adjustment to recent traumatic or childhood experiences

 Mark is a registered practitioner with the following insurance companies: BUPA, AxaPPP, Aviva, Vitality and WPA.
 He also sees clients with policies from other companies.